Gladrin22/Number_Plate_Recognition/README.md

 ```
 Then ,run python Number_Plate_Recognition.py or you can also use jupyter-notebooks to see live output .

+# Image -- >

+This car image I took from Kaggle dataset --- > https://www.kaggle.com/ckay16/indian-number-plate-detection/tasks?taskId=1520 , contributed by Chandra Kumar
+The image was taken for educational purpose from kaggle datasets .
+Thank you

-# This is a project under developement
+# This is a project under developement ......